 Peter started training taiji in 1986 with Wang Dongfeng and at the Shambhala Vienna (till 1995), and during this time attended seminars with Wilhelm Mertens and many other taiji and qigong teachers both locally and abroad.
 He completed a qigong certification offered through an association of the Austrian Qigong Society and the Shambhala Vienna.

 Like Christine, Peter has been studying under Patrick Kelly since 1994.
 From 1997 – 2019 he has taught at the VHS-Eisenstadt, occasionally in Wiener Neustadt.
 In the taiji-schule Peter leads the advanced classes together with Christine.

 Chaitanya Franz Pölzl

 Heribert began his taiji training in Freiburg in 1991.
 To him taiji is primarily an “inner path”, a way of supporting a person’s spiritual development.
-In 1995 he began to study under Patrick Kelly, is now one of his senior instructors and teaches regularly at Patrick's school in Zurich.
+In 1995 he began to study under Patrick Kelly, is now one of his senior teachers and teaches regularly at Patrick's school in Zurich.

 Since 2013 Heribert has, together with Christine, lead the annual summer intensive week in Austria and Hungary.